 Students are asked to remember that they are guests within the institution and as such have access to privileged information.
 Students will have questions regarding patients/clients, staff, policies, and/or procedures.
 It is expected that professional and legal standards will be maintained at all times.
 Confidential client information must not be discussed outside the educational setting.
 Confidential records of the client must remain in the hospital setting.
 Care must be taken for proper disposal of any personal notes or care plans about clients.
 Student photographing, photocopying, faxing client information from any source or disclosing protected health information via a social networking site is inappropriate and will not be tolerated.
 (See social networking policy).
 Students may collect information about their assigned client only.
-Any other information will result in program dismissal with no opportunity for readmission and may result in court action.
+Any other information gathering would be considered a breach of confidentiality.
+A breach or misuse of confidential information will result in program dismissal with no opportunity for readmission and may result in court action.
 Extreme care should be taken in dealing with client information.
 Do not use names or specific client identifiers on care plans.
 Students should expect to sign a pledge to insure client confidentiality in clinical settings.